What are Confidence Intervals?

 The Bayesian Credible Interval

-"Give me an interval where the true value of the statistic lies with probability p",
+"Give me an interval where the true value of the statistic lies with x probability",

 By contrast, the Bayesian approach interprets intervals as credible intervals that represent the probability of the parameter itself.